the transition to digital journalism

 One of the most basic ways that a news organization can engage people is to provide a way for them to comment on and discuss news stories on the website and postings to staff weblogs.

-Newspapers have long allowed public comment in the form of letters to the editor.
+Newspapers and magazines have long allowed public comment in the form of letters to the editor.
 But online comments are as much about people communicating and interacting with each other, as they are just reacting to a reporter's story.

 They are a way of engaging people in a conversation about the news and recognizing that a story does not end with its publication, but rather is a starting point for generating commentary and contributions by the public.